-Bowel incontinence is usually not a serious medical problem.
-But it can seriously interfere with daily life.
+Accidental bowel leakage isn’t usually a serious medical problem.
+But it can dramatically interfere with daily life.
 People with bowel incontinence may avoid social activities for fear of embarrassment.

 Many effective treatments can help people with bowel incontinence.
 These include:

-- minimally invasive procedures
+- Minimally invasive procedures

 Talking to your doctor is the first step toward freedom from bowel incontinence.

 Bowel incontinence may be a short-term problem or one that happens on a regular basis.
 You could suddenly feel the urge to use the bathroom (called urge incontinence) or you might not be aware that you need to go (called passive incontinence).
 Bowel incontinence may also happen with other bowel problems such as: